Let the Data Talk to You: 7 Fundraising Reports You Should be Monitoring Regularly

 Here are 7 fundraising reports you should be running at least monthly and monitoring the results, so you can tweak your donor management plan accordingly, and stay on track to fully funding your nonprofit’s good work.

 Your donor base is the lifeblood of your fundraising program.
 Set a goal for the number of new donors you need during the year, then break it down into monthly goals.
 Watch not only the number of donors, but where they’re coming from so you know which marketing and outreach efforts are really paying off.

 2. Lapsed Donor Report

 In addition to watching the number of new donors coming in, be sure to monitor the number who are leaking out the other end.
+A great way to do this is with a LYBUNT or SYBUNT report.
 Minimizing the number of lapsed donors will mean fewer new donors are needed.
 Prevent the lapse in the first place with a Lapsed Donor Renewal campaign.